TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/1-localizing-and-internationalizing-an-extension.rst

 Starting with version 9, Extbase renders the translated records in the same way TypoScript rendering does.

 .. note::
-   In previous version the behaviour was controllable by the feature switch :ts:`consistentTranslationOverlayHandling` which has been removed in newer versions.
+   In previous version the behaviour was controllable by the feature switch :typoscript:`consistentTranslationOverlayHandling` which has been removed in newer versions.

 1) Setting :php:`Typo3QuerySettings->languageMode` does **not** influence how Extbase queries records.